-A Community Consultative Committee (CCC) for Canyon Coal Mine is covered under the terms of reference of the Vickery Coal Mine CCC, which met in May and October 2019.
+A Community Consultative Committee (CCC) for Canyon Coal Mine is covered under the terms of reference of the Vickery Coal Mine CCC, which met in June and November 2020.
+A copy of each Annual Review is provided to Narrabri and Gunnedah Councils, relevant agencies, CCC and project website.